 The Board of Directors

 The Board has a very important role to play in the life of a school.
 Directors have to work in close partnership with the Headteacher and staff to ensure the effectiveness of the school.
 Being a Director requires commitment and energy: attending meetings, being involved in school activities, working as a team and accepting a fair share of responsibility.
 A good team combines common purpose, clarity on roles, respect for others, democratic working practices, good leadership and good communication.

 At Rastrick High School we have a team of Directors who carry out their required remit with commitment and enthusiasm and work very hard to ensure that ‘Every Child does Matter’.

-Click here for a full list of the current Board of Directors (Governors became Directors since we became a Multi-Academy Trust).
+Click here for a full list of the current Board of Directors and Committee information (Governors became Directors since we became a Multi-Academy Trust).

 Board of Directors sub-committees

 Finance, Premises & Audit

 Minutes from previous academic years can be found here

 Directors Declaration of Interests for 2016-17 can be found here